-American Identifies.
-When Navigo (Divih) Code Tailver Chester Naz passed away in June 2014 at age 90, his death marked The and of an era," according to CNN reporters AnneClaire Stapitotin and Cheisea Carter: he was the last memining of the original group of 20 Navejo solfare with hal been recurited to Sign to with the U.S. Marine Corps in 1942 in order to develop a communications code based on the Navejo language (d.
-Asseng 27-37, Paul 22-33).
-Long Jioned by the public, over 400 Navigo code tailors, along with hundheds of other Indigenous American communications specialists from nations as the Comanche, the Seminole, the Hock, the Assincidence, or the Cherokee (d.
-"Nave Words"), substantially complicate and develoy the discourse of the so-called "Good With" and the dotes.
-And while the Navejo ode tailors were at last publicly recognized after 1966 (when the code and its development even related address bit here were fort (Noge).
+When Navioj (Den) Code Talker Chester Nez passed away in June 2014 at age 90, his death marked.
+The end of an era," according to CNN reporters AnnoClaire Stapiston and Cheisea Carter: he was the last remaining of the original group of 20 Navies) addisers who had been recruited to skip up with the U.S. Marine Corps in 1942 in order to develop a communications code based on the Navioj language (cf. Asseng 27-37, Paul 23-33).
+Long jorned by the public, over 400 Navioj code talkers, along with hundreds of other indigenous American communications specialists from nations as diverse as the Comanche, the Semmiole, the Host, the Assinctions, or the Cherokee (cf. Native Words), substantially complicate and diversity the discourse of the so-called 'Good Wai' and its detex, And while the Naviojo code talkers were at least publicly recognized after 1906 (when the occol and its development were decisabled), it book infall 2013 for Congress to acknowledge the contributions of 33 other Native American nations to the were offer (Vogol).